Daph1986/postfly_jouw_online_drukkerij/readme/deployment/README.md

 >Make sure not to share this link with anybody.
 8. Now we need to migrate the new database connection with:
 ```
-python3 manage.py make migrations
+python3 manage.py makemigrations
 ```
 Followed by:
 ```
 python3 manage.py migrate
 ```
 >Do not forget to reactivate your virtual environment if the system or IDE is rebooted.
-9. Now create a superuser to get access to the Django admin, use the following command:
+9. Create a superuser to get access to the Django admin, use the following command:
 ```
 python3 manage.py createsuperuser
 ```